 The prepaid revenue is known as unearned revenue in accounting.
-We pay this money to any business owners beforehand (advanced payment), prior to the products and services the business extend to a customer.
+We pay this money to any business owners beforehand (advanced payment), prior to the products and services the business extends to a customer.
 This unearned revenue is an obligation, or unpaid money, which a company is bound to pay.
 After providing products and/or services, an entry is made for adjustment according to the advance payments.
 As per the Accounting Coach, the unearned revenue facilities the flow of cash.

 Following are the examples of unearned revenue: